Crate quick_csv [−] [src]

 Example

-reader, a file or a string
+First, create a Csv from a BufRead reader, a file or a string

 extern crate quick_csv; fn main() { let data = "a,b\r\nc,d\r\ne,f"; let csv = quick_csv::Csv::from_string(data); for row in csv.into_iter() { // work on csv row ... if let Ok(_) = row { println!("new row!"); } else { println!("cannot read next line"); } } }

-is on the other hand provides 3 methods to access csv columns:
+Row is on the other hand provides 3 methods to access csv columns:

-- columns
+- columns:

 - iterator over columns.

-it to the needed type and you're done
+- Iterator item is a &str, which means you only have to parse() it to the needed type and you're done

 let mut cols = row.columns().expect("cannot convert to utf8"); let fifth = cols.nth(5).unwrap().parse::<f64>().unwrap(); println!("Doubled fifth column: {}", fifth * 2.0);

-:- deserialize into you
+decode:- deserialize into you

-struct, a-la rust-csv. - most convenient way to deal with your csv data
+Decodablestruct, a-la rust-csv. - most convenient way to deal with your csv data

 let row = quick_csv::Csv::from_string("a,b,54").next().unwrap().unwrap(); if let Ok((col1, col2, col3)) = row.decode::<(String, u64, f64)>() { println!("col1: '{}', col2: {}, col3: {}", col1, col2, col3); }